Netflix/falcor/model.md

  ## Sentinel Metadata

 Metadata can be attached to value types to control the way the Model handles them once they have been retrieved from the data source.
 Metadata can be to any JSON object as a key that starts with the prefix "$".
-Note that any keys set on JSON value types (string, number, boolean, and null) will not persist when serialized to cereal.
+Note that any keys set on JSON value types (string, number, boolean, and null) will not persist when serialized to JSON.

-(Example of attaching a metadata key to a JavaScript number, and then cereal stringifying it only to discover that the key is missing.)
+(Example of attaching a metadata key to a JavaScript number, and then JSON stringifying it only to discover that the key is missing.)

-Therefore in order to add metadata to cereal value types, the value types must be boxed in an atom.
+Therefore in order to add metadata to JSON value types, the value types must be boxed in an atom.
 For more information on Atoms see JSON Graph Atoms.